 - Gross Vehicle Weight Rating: The maximum operating weight of a vehicle as specified by the manufacturer.
-Including the vehicle’s chassis, body, engine, engine fluids, fuel, accessories, driver, passengers and cargo.
+Including the combined weight of the vehicle’s chassis, body, engine, engine fluids, fuel, accessories, driver, passengers and cargo.
 Also includes the tongue weight of the trailer.
 Some vehicles will exceed their GVWR when loaded stock full of passengers and their luggage, without even attaching a trailer.

 - Towing Capacity: The maximum weight capacity a vehicle can tow.